massenz/go-statemachine/README.md

 ## Data Model

-A StateMachine Server (`sm-server`) can track any number of different business entities, from a handful to tens to hundreds of different types of state machines: `users` or `orders` or `devices`, or whatever the actual underlying business needs require to keep track the state of.
+A StateMachine Server (`fsm-server`) can track any number of different business entities, from a handful to tens to hundreds of different types of state machines: `users` or `orders` or `devices`, or whatever the actual underlying business needs require to keep track the state of.

 Each "type" of business entity (e.g., `orders`) is defined by a `Configuration` that defines the `Transitions` the entity may go through, driven by external `Events`.